sngom1995/ednova-assignments/README.md

 # ednova-assignments

+# Assignment-1

+A simple hello world program in rust

+## How to Run the Program

+1. **assignment-1**:
+  cd assignment-1
+  rustc main.rs
+  .\main

 # Guess the Number Game

 A simple command-line game where the user tries to guess a randomly generated number within a specified range.